irods/irods_docs/docs/developers/contributing.md

     When the code review has completed and the pull request is ready to be cleaned up for merge, rebase and squash the commits down to the ones that should be part of the public timeline.
-Once this has been agreed to via comments, add the # sign to the commit messages (which will leave a notification on that issue).
+Once this has been agreed to via comments and discussion, add the # sign to the commit messages (which will leave a notification on those issues).
 Then, force push your cleaned branch, which will automatically update the existing pull request.

     - Rebase
     - Squash